Sustainable Development Goal 13

-Sustainable Development Goal 13 (SDG 13 or Global Goal 13) is to limit and adapt to climate change.
+Sustainable Development Goal 13 (SDG 13 or Global Goal 13) is the United Nations Global Goal to limit and adapt to climate change.
 It is one of 17 Sustainable Development Goals established by the United Nations General Assembly in 2015.
 The official mission statement of this goal is to "Take urgent action to combat climate change and its impacts".
 SDG 13 and SDG 7 on clean energy are closely related and complementary.

 SDG 13 has five targets which are to be achieved by 2030.
 They cover a wide range of issues surrounding climate action.
-The first three targets are outcome targets: Strengthen resilience and adaptive capacity to climate-related disasters; integrate climate change measures into policies and planning; build knowledge and capacity to meet climate change.
-The remaining two targets are means of implementation targets: To implement the UN Framework Convention on Climate Change (UNFCCC), and to promote mechanisms to raise capacity for planning and management.
+The first three targets are outcome targets.
+The first target is to strengthen resilience and adaptive capacity towards climate change-related disasters.
+The second target is to integrate climate change measures into policies and planning.
+The third target is to build knowledge and capacity.
+The remaining two targets are means of implementation targets.
+These include implementing the UN Framework Convention on Climate Change (UNFCCC), and to promote mechanisms to raise capacity for effective climate change-related planning and management.
 Along with each target, there are indicators that provide a method to review the overall progress of each target.
-The UNFCCC is the primary international, intergovernmental forum for negotiating the global response to climate change.
+The UNFCCC is the main intergovernmental forum for negotiating the global response to climate change.

-The average worldwide temperature in 2021 was approximately 1.1°C higher than pre-industrial levels (from 1850 to 1900).
-The years from 2015 to 2021 were the seven warmest on record; the top three being 2016, 2019 and 2020.
-Currently climate change is affecting the global community in every nation across the world.
-The impact of climate change not only impacts national economies, but also lives and livelihoods, especially those in vulnerable conditions.
-By 2018, climate change continued exacerbating the frequency of natural disasters, such as massive wildfires, droughts, hurricanes, and floods.
-Over the period 2000–2018, the greenhouse emissions of developed countries in transitions have declined by 6.5%.
-However, the emissions of the developing countries are up by 43% in the period between 2000 and 2013.
-In 2019, at least 120 of 153 developing countries had undertaken activities to formulate and implement national adaptation plans.

-The leading sources of the greenhouse gas savings that countries need to focus on in order to fulfill their commitments under the Paris Agreement are switching fuels to renewable energy and enhancing end-use energy efficiency.

-Background

-SDG 13 intends to take urgent action in order to combat climate change and its impacts.
-The contributing countries to this SDG are making plans to prioritize food security and production, terrestrial and wetland ecosystems, freshwater resources, human health, and key economic sectors and services.